top of page

 Arrival: 21 August 2010

 Hormone changes from being neutered cause Sebastian to look more like a female than a male Red-fronted lemur.
-This happens in dimorphic species (where males and females look different).
+This happens in sexually dimorphic species (where males and females look different).

 Red-fronted lemur, Eulemur rufifrons